 Supper is served quite early so that students may be in guided study by 6 p.m.
 Monday through Friday and then participate in evening activities.
 Therefore, we recommend that students bring healthy snacks and bottled water to keep in their suite.
 Some snack suggestions include microwavable foods (ravioli, spaghetti cups, soup, Ramen noodles), and non-perishable foods (trail mix, beef jerky, pop tarts, crackers, nuts).
 Remember that students are not living off their healthy snacks.
 Also, please limit the sugar and caffeine content of all snacks.

 Students are required to drink a glass of water with every meal and should bring bottled water if they dislike tap water.
+They may also bring a refillable water bottle (marked with their names) as NSU has many water fountains with bottle filling stations.

 $125 – $150 should be plenty.
 Students and their parents and/or guardians should discuss budget issues prior to ADVANCE.
 The program tuition covers almost all expenses, including meals, dormitory room, and most activities.
 If $125 – $150 is not sufficient for the duration of the program, students may bring a prepaid debit card to access cash from the ATM on Northwestern State’s campus.
 A prepaid debit card may also be used for off-campus activities.
 Also, parents/guardians may mail money orders or Traveler’s checks to their child.
 Traveler’s checks should be made out to the student.
 When students need to cash a Traveler’s check, they will sign the back of the Traveler’s check and give it to their RA to cash.
-We recommend that students bring some cash, money orders or Traveler’s checks, and/or a prepaid debit card.
+We recommend that students bring some cash, quarters for laundry, money orders or Traveler’s checks, and/or a prepaid debit card.
 As we have no way of cashing out-of-town personal checks, they should not be brought to ADVANCE or mailed to the student.

 Mail is distributed Monday – Friday.
 Mail sent during the third week of the program may not arrive in time to be delivered to students before they leave the program, so family and friends should only send mail through the second week of ADVANCE.
 There is a U. S. Post Office on campus where students may purchase stamps and send mail.
 Although ADVANCE staff members distribute student mail, ADVANCE does not accept responsibility for lost or stolen items.